canonical/cloud-init/doc/rtd/development/style_docs.rst

 There are some common words that should follow specific usage in text:

-- **cloud-init**: Always hyphenated, and follows sentence case, so only capitalised at the start of a sentence.
+- **cloud-init**: Always hyphenated, and follows sentence case, so only capitalized at the start of a sentence.
 - **datasource**: One word.
 - **user-data**, **vendor-data**, **cloud-config**, **instance-data**: Two words, not to be combined or hyphenated.